 - Understanding of pharmacology, anatomy, and physiology

-In Texas and other border states, in particular, employers are always seeking bilingual individuals to hire as a pharmacy technician.
-The ability to easily converse with customers and patients who speak a different language is a great added benefit of any employee and will likely lead to higher pay.
+Employers are always seeking bilingual individuals to hire as pharmacy technicians.
+The ability to easily converse with customers and patients who speak a different language is a great added benefit for any employee and will likely lead to higher pay.
 Those seeking employment as a pharmacy technician who already have certificates in different areas of pharmacy technician work are also highly sought after as they require less training.

 Where do Pharmacy Technicians work?